smartbch/docs/whitepaper/SmartBCH_Whitepaper-en.md

 Integrated circuit technology can hardly boost frequency further after 28nm; however, it does provide more transistor budget in the new generations.
 Designers may use these transistors to implement more and more CPU cores.
 In the last decade, surrounding all the novel programming languages hype, is the easy leveraging of the potential of more CPU cores: [channels and goroutines](https://medium.com/hootsuite-engineering/golang-routines-and-channels-dff7336eb457) of Go, [isolates](https://medium.com/dartlang/dart-asynchronous-programming-isolates-and-event-loops-bffc3e296a6a) of Dart, and [fearless concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) of Rust.

-The above observations shall guide the design and implementation of Moeing chain.
+The above observations shall guide the design and implementation of Smart Bitcoin Cash.

-### Moeing's Core Components
+### Core Components of Smart Bitcoin Cash

-Moeing chain's innovation lies in libraries.
+Smart Bitcoin Cash's innovation lies in libraries.
 Instead of inventing fancy consensus and cryptographic algorithms, we decided to adopt another methodology: to develop low-level libraries with an aim to fully uncover the hardware's potential, especially its inherent parallelism.
 Ordinary users and developers are provided with a compatibility layer supporting EVM and Web3, so the optimized low-level "close to the metal" libraries themselves remain concealed by this layer of abstraction.

-With these powerful components, Moeing chain aims to enlarge the gas consumption every 15 seconds to one billion gas in the medium term.
+With these powerful components, Smart Bitcoin Cash aims to enlarge the gas consumption every 15 seconds to one billion gas in the medium term.
 In the long run, overall throughput will be boosted further by adopting sharding and rollups.

 #### MoeingEVM